eisental/RedstoneChips/howto.md

 A [pixel](/RedstoneChips/circuitdocs/Pixel.html) circuit with a more complex structure.
 Input and output order is a bit harder to find out.
-Interface blocks are connected on the "roof".
+Interface blocks are the lapis blocks placed on the "roof".

 ![pixel circuit](/RedstoneChips/images/pixel2.png)

 Chip detection scanning rules
 ------------------------------
 To be able to understand the pin numbering of more complex structures you need to understand how the plugin detects and scans the structure once you right-click the circuit sign.
 It scans the circuit block by block starting at the sign.
-The pins are numbered as the circuit structure is scanned, therefore when the structure is a straight line the count starts at the sign.
+The pins are numbered as the circuit structure is scanned, therefore when the structure is a straight line the counting starts at the sign and onwards.
 When more than one dimension is used the plugin will scan according to the following rules:
 1. The sign block is added to the structure and then the plugin moves to the chip block the sign is attached to.
 2. It will try to find input, output or interface blocks at any of the other sides of the chip block, but not above or below.
 The important part is the order in which different sides are scanned.
 First, it will look to the right (relative to the current scan direction), next it will look to the left.
 After that it will look at the next block in the original direction and finally it will look back, opposite to the scan direction.
 If going backwards seem like a waste of time see the next point.
 3. Now the plugin will go to the next chip block.
 The scan order is